Build for Windows under Ubuntu MinGW CMake

 sudo apt-get install wine mingw-w64

-After that, you can already build C / C ++ applications for Windows:
+After this, you can already compile C/C++ applications for Windows:

 # C